MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 (1 row)
 ```

-The plan describes the specific Differential Dataflow operators that are used to evaluate the query.
+The plan describes the specific operators that are used to evaluate the query.
 Some of these operators resemble relational algebra or map reduce style operators (`Filter`, `Join on`, `Map`).
 Others are specific to differential dataflow (`Get`, `ArrangeBy`).